 Tip 4: Practice with Real-World Examples

 The best way to master conversions is to practice with real-world examples.
-Measure objects around your home or workspace and convert their measurements between inches and feet.
+Think about it: measure objects around your home or workspace and convert their measurements between inches and feet.
 This hands-on practice will help you become more comfortable and confident with the conversion process.

 Tip 5: Use Online Calculators and Apps